lhuisman/myRTKLIB/readme.txt

 The latest version of the user manual is at: https://github.com/rtklibexplorer/RTKLIB/blob/demo5/doc/manual_demo5.pdf

-To build and install code for Windows with Embarcadero compiler:
+WINDOWS: To build and install code for with Windows Embarcadero compiler:

 GUIs:
 1) Build executables with app/winapp/rtklib_winapp.groupproj project file